- Led by Loughborough University.

-- Project to identify how variations in the mental and physical health of individuals shape their social and economic outcomes
+- Project aimed to identify how variations in the mental and physical health of individuals influence their social and economic outcomes.

-- Will identify and analyse longitudinal data in order to establish and measure the impact of changes in health status, and provide insight for policy-makers
+- The work identified and analysed longitudinal data to establish and measure the impact of changes in health status, which has provided insight for policymakers.

-This research project led by the School of Sport, Exercise and Health Sciences, Loughborough University, and involving colleagues from the School of Business and Economics and School of Social Sciences, will look to develop an understanding of how variations in the mental and physical health of individuals cause different social and economic outcomes.
+This research project led by the School of Sport, Exercise and Health Sciences, Loughborough University, involved colleagues from the School of Business and Economics and School of Social Sciences.
+The work aimed to develop an understanding of how variations in the mental and physical health of individuals cause different social and economic outcomes.

-It will involve analysing longitudinal data; in particular looking at the impact of variations in changes in health status of individuals, and how the health status of their household and peers has an effect on their outcomes.
+It involved analysing longitudinal data to look at the impact of variations in changes in health status of individuals, and how the health status of their household and peers affected their outcomes.

-Social determinants of health to be analysed will include indicators of income and employment, financial situation, social connection, and personal relationships.
+Social determinants of health which were analysed include indicators of income and employment, financial situation, social connection, and personal relationships.

-The project team will identify relevant data on the key inputs of health and socio-economic outcomes.
-These will include data from the British Household Panel Survey and Understanding Society: The UK Household Longitudinal Survey.
+The project team identified relevant data on the key inputs of health and socio-economic outcomes.
+These included data from the British Household Panel Survey and Understanding Society: The UK Household Longitudinal Survey.

-The data to be used involve repeated measurement of variables for the same individuals over time.
-This will allow the project team to analyse the causal role that changes in health status over time have on different ages and across household peers.
+The data was used to enable repeated measurement of variables for the same individuals over time.
+This allowed the project team to analyse the causal role that changes in health status over time have on different ages and across household peers.

-Qualitative focus groups will be used to explore the relationships revealed in the quantitative work, such as what it is about someone’s health that promotes social capital and engagement, or acts as a barrier.
+Qualitative focus groups have also been used to explore the relationships revealed in the quantitative work, such as what it is about someone’s health that promotes social capital and engagement or acts as a barrier.

-The results will help to define how health status manifests itself in individual lives and their socio-economic circumstances.
-This will provide valuable context for health, social and economic policymakers.
+The findings from this project have now been published and will help to define how health status manifests itself in individual lives contextualised by their socio-economic circumstances.
+This work provides valuable context for health, social and economic policymakers

 Follow this project on Twitter: